jasparm/polyfusion/documentation/src/user_guides/3d/sidebar.md

 <video width="750" autoplay loop src="./videos/20241008-1250-34.4977665.mp4" title="Clearing scene example"></video>

 This action cannot be undone so make sure you really want to clear the scene before doing it.
+For deleting a single shape see [deleting shape](./shape_selection.md#deleting-a-shape).